cris7ea/beads-sprints/README.md

 Replace `/Users/<you>` with your home directory or just tell your agent to help (if needed).

+Add `.beads/attachments` to your `.gitignore` if you won't want to commit/track image attachments.

 ## Run from source

 ```sh